rhysseddon/Flags-Quiz-MS2-Project-/README.md

 ## Structure
-The site will need to be suited to a target audience of pretty much any age group so will be structured in a linear format with clean UX keeping the users’ expectations as the main priority.
+The site will need to be suited to a target audience of any age group so will be structured in a linear format with clean UX keeping the users’ expectations as the main priority.
-The site will be made up of 1 page – the flags will display inside a central conatainer with the 4 clickable answers below and a modal pop up at the start and end of the game.
+The site will be made up of 1 page – the flags will display inside a central container with the 4 clickable answers below and a modal pop up at the start and end of the game.

 ## Skeleton
 The page will consist of:
-- A header which will include a reset button, game title and scores.
+- A header which will include a reset button, game title and score.
 - A pop up modal at the start and end of the game.
 - A central container which will display the flags.
 - 4 buttons below the container for the user to click input the answers.